erichardson97/airrc_refsets_tutorial/index.rst

 ------------

-AIRR-C Reference Sets are the AIRR Community-endorsed human reference sets for the IGH, IGK and IGL loci as per this `paper`_.
+AIRR-C Reference Sets are the AIRR Community-endorsed human reference sets for the IGH, IGK and IGL loci as per this `2024 paper`_.
-In this Tutorial, we describe how to modify your IgBLAST, MiXCR and 10x pipelines to use these new sets.
+In the following Tutorial, we describe how to modify your IgBLAST, MiXCR and 10x pipelines to use these new sets.
+These tutorials have been tested on AWS EC5 - so there may be small differences depending on e.g. Linux distro.

 .. toctree::
    :maxdepth: 1